 "Such a flight is a very complex challenge for a remote controlled quadrocopter, and requires a long flight time, precision and resilience from the Microdrones.
 There are many factors involved which we cannot calculate.
 That’s why up to now no one had the courage to try this experiment", explains Sven Juerss.
-Microdrones CEO and member of the ground team, which accompanied the md4-1000 from a Mercedes-Benz SL and GL 63 AMG.
+Microdrones Business Development Manager and member of the ground team, which accompanied the md4-1000 from a Mercedes-Benz SL and GL 63 AMG.
 "That we actually managed this makes me really proud ", said Juerss shortly after the record flight.

 OVER 1,600 METRES ALTITUDE DIFFERENCE